anish6400/HistoricalTickDataCollectionTool/Readme.md

 2. Paste the extracted folder inside directory: {Your Documents Folder}\Ninjatrader 8\Cutom\AddOns\
 3. Launch Ninjatraer
 4. Launch Ninjascript Editor.
 New > Ninjascript Editor
+5. Right Click empty space of Ninjascript Editor and click References.
+Add the dll files in dlls folder as references.
-5. Compile the project using the compile button in the top bar of the editor window.
+6. Compile the project using the compile button in the top bar of the editor window.
-6. Go back to Ninjatrader and launch this tool from Tools > HistoricalTickDataCollectionTool
+7. Go back to Ninjatrader and launch this tool from Tools > HistoricalTickDataCollectionTool

 ## Screenshot